image

 Mark Marcon

 Great.
 And then just to make sure I heard most of the comments correctly.
-The general sense I got, as Mike was going through everything, was there probably doesn't sound like there was a huge deterioration as you went month to month to month through the last quarter, just in terms of sales activity.
-It sounded like it was generally more stable.
+The general sense I got is, as Mike was going through everything was, there probably, doesn't sound like there was a huge deterioration as you went month-to-month to month through the last quarter, just in terms of sales activity.
+It sounded like, it was generally more stable.

 Is that a correct interpretation?.